kanzure/python-vaults/README.md

 Internal details... let's see..
 Well, everything begins in `__main__` at the end.
 The two magic functions are `setup_vault` and `sign_transaction_tree`.

+The script can only be run if bitcoind -regtest is running in the background.
+It currently looks for `~/bitcoin/bitcoin.conf` to figure out the bitcoin RPC parameters.

 `PlannedInput`, `PlannedOutput`, and `PlannedTransaction` are custom classes that represent the transaction tree.
 The real bitcoin transactions are assembled in place hanging off of these objects. `child_outputs` is for the